ZirkCoetsee/Third-Person-Shooter/README.md

 # Third-Person-Shooter
- Third Person Shooter for section 6 of the 3D Beginner Unity Developer course by Gamedev.tv
+ Third Person Shooter is an adaptation of Section 6 of the Complete C# Unity Game Developer 3D Course (https://www.udemy.com/course/unitycourse2/).